markmap/coc-markmap/README.md

 Transforming plugins are enabled by default, including syntax highlight with [PrismJS](https://prismjs.com/) and math typesetting with [Katex](https://katex.org/).

+### Watching mode

 There is also a watching mode:

 ```viml
 :CocCommand markmap.create -w
 ```

+The node under cursor will always be visible in the viewport on cursor move.

 ## Configurations